Group-Weighted Conformal Prediction: Problem setting: group-wise covariate shift

 which is the empirical distribution of scores for training data points in group $k$, for any $k$ with $n_k>0$.
 If instead $n_k=0$ (i.e., group $k$ does not appear at all in the calibration data set), then we simply take $\widehat{P}_{\textnormal{score}}^{(k)} = \delta_{+\infty}$, the point mass at infinity.
 Finally, define

 In other words, the prediction interval is defined via a score threshold given by the $(1-\alpha)$-quantile of the following distribution: compute the empirical distribution $\widehat{P}_{\textnormal{score}}^{(k)}$ of scores from data points in group $k$, and then take the mixture of these empirical distributions by placing weight $q_k$ on the $k$th component, for each group $k\in[K]$.
+A useful feature of this construction is that we do not require the group assignments of the points in the test set to be known.

+\citet{dunn2022distribution} used this kind of CDF pooling technique in the context of a two-layer hierarchical model, but only asymptotic guarantees are shown; this type of approach is also studied by \citet{lee2023distribution}, who show finite sample guarantees, but again in a different setting where new groups are sampled from a hierarchical model.

 \paragraph{Comparing to WCP.} To better compare to our earlier notation for the WCP method, we can rewrite the threshold $\widehat{q}$ in~\eqref{eqn:GWCP} as follows:

 In other words, each data point $i\in[n]$ is given weight $q_{X^0_i}/n_{X^0_i}$ in this weighted quantile calculation.